-Tapio campaign hadn’t spent $5k by March 8th, but today reporting $115K in expenses.
+Tapio campaign hadn’t spent $5k by March 8th, but today reporting $115K in expenses Loans.
+Updated again….

 Funds loaned to a campaign from any source, including from the candidate, as well as funds expended for state filing fees, count toward the $5,000 threshold.”

-Yet, Neal has no disclosure form into the Clerk of the US House at this time, despite his claim of $115k in expenditures.
+Yet, Neal has no disclosure form into the Clerk of the US House at this time, despite his claim of $115k of loans

 Hmmm..

-Note: Update: Senator Tapio contacted me this morning and pointed out this passage that indicates that his report is not due until May 5th since he did not enter the race until 2018: